Virtual-/JadedBot/README.md

-### JadedBot 2.2
+### JadedBot 2.3

-This is the release of JadedBot 2.2.
+This is the release of JadedBot 2.3

+Updated to the latest Discordpy release (2.2.2).

 JadedBot Features: